malli2221/ops/aws.md

 Once done this things we will create one keypair public key.
 Using that key we will create the one ec2 instance on that we have select the our own vpc.

+Ebs : (elastic block storage)

+we have a one aws server in case we need to create the size to that server means we will use the ebs add extra volume to that server.